grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "If darkness stirs up feelings of doom, then wear your doom like a blanket."

 "It's probably best if you keep your imaginative comparisons to yourself.
-After all a blanket is for warmth --- our doom is unlikely to be very warm."
+After all, a blanket is for warmth --- our doom is unlikely to be very warm."

 "Perhaps so."
 Hemi paused breathing in the dense smell of the burning tobacco; there was no reason to rush anything this night.
 "The usual plan for tonight then?"

 "Same as every other fucking night.
 Charge up the batteries --- run on the surface till the light cracks the sky, and then we'll disappear back where we came from.
-Make sure your keep those pissants at the controls awake though."
+Make sure you keep those pissants at the controls awake though."

 Hemi put one huge hand on her shoulder and turned to climb down through the hatch.
 She pulled on her cigarillo and the coal at the tip glowed in the darkness.
 Her doom would probably eventually be a doom of freezing water, she knew that, but at least tonight it was warm enough to be out in the open, up on the top of her boat.
 The blackness lay on it, and she did indeed find some comfort in it: nobody could see them.
 If she controlled all the levers of the universe, her vessel would never be seen.